programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     }
 ```

 The function is short because Python's set operators do the heavy lifting: `&` returns the intersection, and `-` returns the difference.
-The function just gives those operations clear names and bundles them together.

 Putting the pieces together: